Quantum error correction via multi-particle discrete-time quantum walk

 Notably, the two states $|0\rangle_\Lo$ and $|1\rangle_\Lo$ are distinguished by which computational $Z$-basis state the virtual logical qubit takes.
 Namely, they are $+1$ and $-1$ eigenstates of the logical operator $\bar{Z}$.
 These states are, of course, protected by our error-correcting scheme as they are also $s_0$--$s_5$ simultaneous eigenstates.

 Meanwhile, two virtual gauge qubits do not carry useful information but reflect the presence of the gauge symmetry.
-Namely, they partly absorb a flipping error--a summand in $E_\mathcal{C}$ or $E_{\mathcal{S}}$-- that the syndrome measurement cannot detect, and then manifest it as a detectable error in Table~\ref{table: correspondence between syndrome patterns and errors}.
-For example, because the transformation $g_0^Z$ acts only on one of the virtual gauge qubits, our error-correcting scheme can, as mentioned earlier, treat the error $(I_\co Z_\textrm{x} I_\textrm{y})_{\p{2}}$ unlisted in this Table as equivalent to $(Z_\co I_\textrm{x} I_\textrm{y})_{\p{2}}$ with $g_0^Z$ seemingly absorbed.
+Namely, they partly absorb a flipping error--a summand in $E_\mathcal{C}$ or $E_{\mathcal{S}}$--that the syndrome measurement cannot detect, and then manifest it as a detectable error in Table~\ref{table: correspondence between syndrome patterns and errors}.
+For example, because the transformation $g_0^Z$ acts only on one of the virtual gauge qubits, our error-correcting scheme can, as mentioned earlier, treat the error $(I_\co Z_\textrm{x} I_\textrm{y})_{\pa{2}} (=g_0^Z s_0 s_2 (Z_\co I_\textrm{x} I_\textrm{y})_{\pa{2}})$ unlisted in this Table as equivalent to $(Z_\co I_\textrm{x} I_\textrm{y})_{\pa{2}}$ with $g_0^Z$ seemingly absorbed.
 Here, $g_0^Z$ does not change the syndrome pattern as it commutes all stabilizer generators.
+See the companion paper~\cite{asaka2026toward} for details.

-To encode information into the virtual logical qubit of the system $\{\p{0}, \p{2}, \p{4}\}$, we place an additional square to the left of the outermost square where the particle $\p{4}$ exists:
+To encode information into the virtual logical qubit of the system $\{\pa{0}, \pa{2}, \pa{4}\}$, we place an additional square to the left of the outermost square where the particle $\pa{4}$ exists:

-Additionally, we set the external particle labeled $\p{\ex}$ with coin state $|0\rangle_{\co}$ at the vertex $00$ of this extended square.
+Additionally, we set the external particle labeled $\pa{\ex}$ with coin state $|0\rangle_{\co}$ at the vertex $00$ of this extended square.
 This external particle exhibits the same evolution as other particles that follow the operator $\mathcal{C}$, $\mathcal{S}$, and $\mathcal{N}$.
-Here, the interaction between the adjacent pair of particles $\p{\ex}$ and $\p{4}$ occurs when $\p{\ex}$ is located at the vertex $10$ (resp.~$11$) and $\p{4}$ at the vertex $00$ (resp.~$01$).
+Here, the interaction between the adjacent pair of particles $\pa{\ex}$ and $\pa{4}$ occurs when $\pa{\ex}$ is located at the vertex $10$ (resp.~$11$) and $\pa{4}$ at the vertex $00$ (resp.~$01$).

 As a preliminary step for encoding, we initially prepare the logical state $|0\rangle_{\Lo}$ by measuring the eigenvalues of the six stabilizer generators $s_0$--$s_5$ and the logical operator $\bar{Z}$.
 From this point, the state $|0\rangle_{\Lo}$ is regarded as the obtained simultaneous eigenstate corresponding to the measured syndrome and the eigenvalue of $\bar{Z}$ (if its eigenvalue of $\bar{Z}$ is reversed, the state becomes $|1\rangle_{\Lo}$).